alstampe/Disaster-Response/README.md

 data : disaster_categories.csv, disaster_messages.csv, DisasterDatabase.db/Data and Classifier.pkl

-app :
+app : as provided

+the files are both in root directory and sorted in folders as they were in the Udacity workspace

 # How to run the program
-1. Prepare data : Run : python process_data.py disaster_categories.csv disaster_messages.csv Data
+1. Prepare data : Run : python process_data.py disaster_categories.csv disaster_messages.csv DisasterResponse.db
    The code will expect the csv files to be in the same directory
 2) Build, train and save classifier (expected to be in the same directory): python train_classifier.py Data Classifier The load function specifies the path to the data folder from the workspace, can easily be altered